 36 holes were complete and the only thing left was to get paid from the man himself.
 A day with Michael Jordan and getting paid for it, what an unbelievable feeling.

 Now not surprisingly my actual name is Steven, hence Even Steven Money.
-A few people use my last name or some variation of it, but only my Grandfather and Michael Jordan have ever called me “Stevie” without objection.
+Only my Grandfather and Michael Jordan have ever called me “Stevie” without objection.

-Jordan called me over “Hey Stevie I got something for you”, I walked over and Jordan said “Stevie thanks for doing a great job today” and handed me money for my day of hard work with the greatest basketball player of all time.
+Jordan called me over “Hey Stevie I got something for you”.
+I walked over and Jordan said “Stevie thanks for doing a great job today”.
+Jordan stuck out his enormous hands and gave me money for my day of hard work with the greatest basketball player of all time.

-It was a fitting close to a unique day, one that I have enjoyed telling and I hope you have enjoyed reading.
+It was a fitting close to a unique day.
+My Michael Jordan golf story is one that I have enjoyed telling and I hope you have enjoyed reading.

-I doubt Michael Jordan will ever read this, but if he ever does, I want to say thank you for one of the best days of my working life, we will have to do it again sometime!
+I doubt Michael Jordan will ever read this.
+If he ever does, I want to say thank you for one of the best days of my working life.
+Let’s do it again sometime!